-Each year, once in September and once in May, our club travels by car to the Adirondacks, NY to hike in the mountains and camp!
-It's a great experience with spectacular natural sights and a lifetime experience for all.
+Each year, once in September and once in May-June, our club travels by car to the Adirondacks, NY to hike in the beautiful nature of these mountains, camp and work on our leadership skills.
+It's a great experience with spectacular sights and experiences.
+An experience of a lifetime!

 COACH NICK HAS OVER 20 YEARS OF EXPERIENCE IN OUTDOOR HIKING AND CAMPING IN THE ADIRONDACKS.
 HE IS A GUIDE WITH THE OUTDOOR EDUCATION PROGRAM AT JOHN ABBOTT COLLEGE FOR THE PAST 10 YEARS AND IS RESPONSIBLE FOR GUIDING THE TRIP.
 PARTICIPANTS SHOULD NOTE THAT THEY STILL ASSUME THE RISKS RELATED TO THE ACTIVITY, DISCUSSED IN THE MEETING.

 - TBC players may go as individuals if they are 14 or older.

 - TBC players 10 - 13 years old must be accompanied by an adult or legal guardian.

 - TBC families are welcome.